Consistency of spin effects between numerical relativity and perturbation theory for inspiraling comparable-mass black hole binaries

-Despite this expectation, multiple independent lines of work have shown that for non-spinning binaries ppBHPT with corrections can generate accurate waveforms in the comparable-to-intermediate mass ratio regime.
-Refs.~\cite{Pound:2021qin,Miller:2020bft,Wardell:2021fyy} incorporated second-order self-force calculations into the ppBHPT framework for Schwarzschild binaries.
-Refs.~\cite{Islam:2022laz,Rifat:2019ltp}, on the other hand, proposed an empirical mapping between ppBHPT and NR waveforms, where the mapping involves two sets of time-independent fitting parameters.
-And in Ref.~\cite{vandeMeent:2020xgc}, next-to-leading order corrections to the orbital phase were directly extracted from NR waveform data showing the higher-order effects to be small.
-In all of these studies, it was found that ppBHPT with corrections -- whether it be simple phenomenological scaling parameters, first-principles self-force calculations, or NR-extracted orbital phase data -- is quite accurate in the comparable-to-intermediate mass ratio regime over the duration typically accessible to NR.

-Currently, it is not known if these results extend to a spinning primary as adding spin makes the waveform more complex~\footnote{Refs.~\cite{Mathews:2021rod,Mathews:2025nyb} have incorporated second-order self-force corrections for binaries with a non-spinning primary and a spinning secondary.}.
-However, there have already been hints of ppBHPT's continuing efficacy when spin is included.
-For example, the empirical mapping technique~\cite{Islam:2022laz,Rifat:2019ltp} was extended to binaries consisting of a primary Kerr black hole and a non-spinning secondary black hole~\cite{Rink:2024swg}.
-Interestingly, it was found that the phenomenological fitting parameters depend only weakly on the primary black hole's spin and are easy to model.
-In parallel, Ref.~\cite{vandeMeent:2023ols} observed that incorporating non-spinning second-order self-force results into semi-analytical modeling frameworks, such as the effective-one-body (EOB) model~\cite{Buonanno:1998gg, Buonanno:2000ef}, leads to improved agreement between NR and model predictions even for spinning binaries.
-This collection of results can be naturally explained if the spin-sector effects are already reasonably well captured by the adiabatic ppBHPT framework throughout the binary's inspiral and over a wide range of spin.
+It is not yet clear whether these results extend to a spinning primary, where waveform structure becomes more complex~\footnote{Refs.~\cite{Mathews:2021rod,Mathews:2025nyb} have incorporated second-order self-force corrections for binaries with a non-spinning primary and a spinning secondary.}.
+However, there are indications that ppBHPT remains effective when spin is included.
+For example, the empirical mapping technique~\cite{Islam:2022laz,Rifat:2019ltp} has been extended to binaries with a Kerr primary and a non-spinning secondary~\cite{Rink:2024swg}, where the fitting parameters depend only weakly on the primary spin.
+In parallel, Ref.~\cite{vandeMeent:2023ols} showed that incorporating non-spinning second-order self-force results into semi-analytical frameworks such as the effective-one-body (EOB) model~\cite{Buonanno:1998gg, Buonanno:2000ef} improves agreement with NR even for spinning binaries.
+These findings suggest that spin effects may already be reasonably captured by the adiabatic ppBHPT framework throughout the inspiral and over a wide range of spin.